TheCyaniteProject/node-mommy/src/README.md

   _Default: "❤️/💖/💗/💓/💞"_

 - **NODE_MOMMY_MOODS**
-  The set of responses mommy can use (possible values include "chill" or "ominous").
+  The set of responses mommy can use (possible values include "friendly" "chill" or "ominous").
   _Default: "chill"_

 Mommy also supports additional variables for controlling the frequency of her messages: